ethena-labs/usdtb-minting-client/README.md

 ## Overview

-The SDKs provide functionality for both minting and redeeming USUStbDe.
+The SDKs provide functionality for both minting and redeeming UStb.

 ## Available SDKs